 15. Your Heating Bill Has Risen Significantly

 One final way a faulty water softener can hurt you is in your pocketbook.
-This is because hard water makes it more difficult for appliances like dishwashers and water heaters to do their jobs.
+This is because hard water makes it harder for appliances like dishwashers and water heaters to do their jobs.
 As they work extra hard to try to heat the water, your utility bills will rise.
 Indeed, we’ve seen utility bills go up as much as 30% because of hard water!

-For that reason and all the others listed above, the cost of expert water softener maintenance is totally worth it!
+For that reason and all the others listed above, the cost of expert water softener repair is totally worth it!
 Not only will it help you financially, but it will also help you live more comfortably and happily in your home.

 Water Softener Maintenance Can Prevent These Woes!